-Dr Pete King has a PhD in Childhood Studies from Swansea University and is the programme manager for the MA Developmental and Therapeutic Play and MA Childhood Studies Programmes.
-Pete’s research has been published both nationally and internationally and his current book, ‘The Play Cycle: Theory, Research and Application’, incorporates both current theory and research of the Play Cycle.
+Dr Pete King has a PhD in Childhood Studies from the University of Swansea and is the programme manager for the MA Developmental and Therapeutic Play and MA Childhood Studies Programmes at the University of Swansea.

 Links: